SAIDATTA9104/GKE-Cluster/ado-orc/README.md

 - The pipeline is triggered on changes to specified branches.
 - `scripts/detect_changes.py` identifies changed modules using `config/config.yml` and ignores paths listed in `Ignore_Paths`.
-- Only changed modules are deployed, in the order specified by `order`. `order` is for our own references, It never used in the code.
+- Only changed modules are deployed, in the order specified by `order` decided in the pipeline execution condition. `order` in config.yml is for our own references, It never used in the code.

 ---